These egg casserole recipes are a great way to get excited about breakfast.

 Be sure to cook the sausage and peppers together before adding them to the egg dish for ultimate flavors, and don’t forget the cheese!

-You can make this recipe on a Sunday morning and portion it out into containers for meal prep the following week.
+Make this recipe on a Sunday morning to meal prep for the week.

-Are you looking for a casserole dish that is on the healthy side?
+Are you looking for an egg bake that’s on the healthy side?

 This recipe uses classic breakfast flavors like bacon and eggs but takes it easy on the cheese.

-It doesn’t omit cheese completely (because what’s an egg casserole without cheesy goodness?), but it keeps the portions low.
+It doesn’t omit cheese completely, but it keeps the portions low.

 When adding cheese, opt for a punchy and flavorful cheese that won’t get lost in these intense flavors.